 New SMART Center is Smarter than the Average Sim Lab

-Abington Memorial Hospital is proud to announce the opening of the highly-innovative Simulation Medicine of Abington Resource and Training (SMART) Center.
-The SMART Center is the latest training venue at AMH, offering cutting-edge team-based training as well as computer-based medical simulation resources.
+Abington Hospital – Jefferson Health's Simulation Medicine of Abington Resource and Training (SMART) Center offers cutting-edge team-based training as well as computer-based medical simulation resources.

-The SMART Center is a valuable training tool for the medical community of AMH, using the most advanced and effective methods in medical simulation.
+The SMART Center is a valuable training tool for our medical community, using the most advanced and effective methods in medical simulation.
 The Center specializes in interdisciplinary and team-based training, in hopes of encouraging further collaboration outside of the lab, broadening the ability to recognize alternatives for delivering improved patient care and medical training.

 Nursing and medical students, as well as clinical staff, utilize the Center to simulate real-life situations that they would encounter on any floor or unit of the hospital.
 With hands-on education and real-time training, the Center offers students and staff the ability to practice both common and uncommon scenarios in a high-fidelity, "no fault" environment.

-In order for participants to evaluate their performance, each simulated event is videotaped.
-Following the live scenario, the students participate in a debriefing with their instructor, where they reflect and dissect their performance.
-The debriefing session includes video breakdown, where the students can review each step taken in the scenario and evaluate their experience.
+In order for participants to evaluate their performances, each simulated event is videotaped.
+Following the live scenario, students participate in a debriefing.
+With their instructor, they reflect and dissect their performance.
+The debriefing session includes video breakdown, so students can review each step taken in the scenario and evaluate their experience.

 The SMART Center experience – with its cutting-edge simulation technology – is similar to a video game, giving students and staff the ability to learn, practice and review clinical experiences before treating patients at the bedside.

-In fact, the SMART Center does use video games to educate students and staff.
+The SMART Center uses video games to educate students and staff.
 MicroSim, an innovative self-directed learning computer program, allows users to face patient scenarios with specific learning objectives designed to increase their medical knowledge, and better their problem solving and decision-making skills.
 MicroSim can be customized to fit any curriculum and can simulate any clinical situation imaginable.
 Medical learners will surely benefit from using the state-of-the-art educational technology.

-Abington Memorial Hospital is one of the first community hospitals in the region to have such an advanced simulation lab — which is much more commonplace in a large university setting — and one of the first to use simulation medicine as an interdisciplinary learning tool.
-The Center is also utilized by AMH's Center for Patient Safety and Healthcare Quality, in order to test new policies and procedures, as well as specific research in measuring quality of care.
+Abington Hospital – Jefferson Health is one of the first community hospitals in the region to have such an advanced simulation lab – which is much more commonplace in a large university setting – and one of the first to use simulation medicine as an interdisciplinary learning tool.
+The Center is also utilized by AH's Center for Patient Safety and Healthcare Quality, in order to test new policies and procedures, as well as specific research in measuring quality of care.